ahmadfebrianto/waskita-scraper/README.md

   password  = 'your_password'
 ```

 * **NOT RECOMMENDED** - You can just run the main file (moodle-lms-scrapper.py) directly, but you'll have to manually input the login page URL and your credentials each time you want to login.
 This is a tedious one, though.
-Hence, not a recomendation.
+Hence, not a recommendation.
 ```python
 python3 moodle-scrapper.py
 ```